 How Does Moisture Intrusion Affect Reefer Trailer Lining?

-Reefers without a specialized impermeable liner can lose up to 25% of insulating capability within the first year of life from outgassing effects alone, reducing the ability to maintain thermal integrity and also resulting in higher refrigeration fuel costs.
+Reefers without a specialized impermeable liner can lose up to 25% of insulating capability within the first year of life from outgassing effects alone, reducing the ability to maintain thermal integrity and resulting in higher refrigeration fuel costs.
 Moisture intrusion caused by a permeable liner can increase overall weight, limiting the load size available over time.

-In fact, some reefer trailers can gain up to 500 pounds in trailer weight over a span of 5-10 years.
+Some reefer trailers can gain up to 500 pounds in trailer weight over a span of 5-10 years.
 While the variables for refrigerated trailers weight gain are many, and the actual weight gained by a reefer over its life may vary, it happens dramatically in some cases.

-If you’re looking for a warning sign that moisture intrusion may already be occurring, look for frost on the metals inside the trailer with condensation appearing on the warmer side of the trailer’s body.
+If you’re looking for a warning sign that moisture intrusion may already be occurring, look for frost on the metals inside the trailer, with condensation appearing on the warmer side of the trailer’s body.

 How ThermoGuard Preserves Your Trailer’s Efficiency